We rise to break the silence, open up

 that will continue without the action

-of skin on skin, wet with sweat, wind taken
+of skin on skin, with sweat awash, wind drawn

 in with effort of our torsos and will;

-a breath is drawn, then pressed from the canyons
+a breath is drawn, then pressed from canyon

-of gorge and larynx, valleys of our tongues
+gorge and larynx, red rapids of our tongues

-through dover teeth and lips like worms that writhe,
+through chalk-cliff teeth and lips like worms that writhe

-alive to form the meaning of our voice.
+alive to form the meanings of our voice.

 What can we speak of if we do not see?